AlexKi07/book-review-app/README.md

 # WELCOME TO REVIEWCORNER (A Book Review App)

-This app is meant to enable users who are fond of reading gain insights on trendy books, their reviews and also allow them to post their own reccomendations.
+This app is designed to enable users who enjoy reading to gain insights into trendy books, their reviews, and also allow them to post their recommendations.

 Live Frontend: (https://book-review-app-psi.vercel.app)
 Live Backend API: (https://book-review-app-kgew.onrender.com)